Protecting The Rights Of Businesses And Homeowners In Real Estate Transactions

 Real estate brokers and agents earn commissions on the purchase and sales contracts they handle, negotiate and secure.
 If a buyer or seller refuses to pay the commission, this can cost the brokerage or agent thousands of dollars in lost income.
 Brokers and agents are entitled to the commissions they earn at closing, and our team recommends they pursue their claim before any funds are released from escrow.

 The Law Offices of Geoffrey D. Ittleman can help resolve complex real property disputes in South Florida.
-If you have an issue with your real estate transaction, contact us to arrange a free case evaluation.
+If you have an issue with your real estate transaction, call our Fort Lauderdale law office at 954-546-7441 or reach out online to arrange a free case evaluation.